 One of the most versatile and hardiest of perennials, daylilies (Hemerocallis) are a highlight of the summer garden.
 Although individual flowers come and go daily, plants keep on producing new ones for up to four to five weeks.
 Traditionally, daylilies bloom from late June through July.
 But there are now many re-blooming varieties that make a second appearance in late summer, dramatically extending the growing season.

-In fact, nowadays there are thousands of daylily varieties coming in every conceivable size, shape and color.
+In fact, nowadays there are thousands of daylily varieties available in every conceivable size, shape and color.
 And most are proliferous.
 A single stem can produce many flowers.
 And an established clump can produce hundreds of blooms over the course of one summer month.

 Still, easy-to-grow doesn’t necessarily mean maintenance-free.
-Left unattended, daylilies can quickly amass large numbers of spent, soggy blooms.
+Left unattended, daylilies can quickly accumulate large numbers of spent, soggy blooms.
 Not only are these dead flowers an eyesore, but they can have a direct impact on blooming.
 Here’s why.

 HOW DEADHEADING EXTENDS THE BLOOMING SEASON